syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataManipulation.md

 {% endhighlight %}
 {% endtabs %}

-## AddNewRow Support in Mater-Details View
+## AddNewRow support in Master-Details view
-You can enable the AddNewRow in DetailsViewDataGrid by using the [GridViewDefinition.DataGrid] (https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html) property.
+You can enable the AddNewRow support in DetailsViewDataGrid using the [GridViewDefinition.DataGrid] (https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html) property.

-### When manually defining relations
+### Manually defining relations
-For manually defined relations, the properties can be directly set to the `GridViewDefinition.DataGrid`
+For manually defined relations, the properties can be directly set to `GridViewDefinition.DataGrid`.

 {% tabs %}
 {% highlight c# %}